On Frequentist Regret of Linear Thompson Sampling: Bayesian analyses are brittle

 \subsection{Intuition}

-Here we construct a vanilla example where a \emph{reactive adversary} causes \LinTS{} to fail by appropriately choosing the action sets in an adaptive manner.
-This example is chiefly intended to develop the intuition behind our next examples where the action sets are selected independently from the history and the rigorous proofs are provided for the examples in the next subsection.
+Here we construct a vanilla example where an adaptive adversary causes \LinTS{} to fail by adaptively choosing bad action sets.
+But, this example is chiefly intended to develop the intuition behind our main examples, where \emph{the action sets are selected independently from the history}.
+Rigorous proofs are provided for the examples in the next subsection.

 Next, somewhat counter-intuitively, we first state a positive result, a sufficient condition that leads to a sub-linear regret bound for \LinTS{}.
-Therefore, a counter example in which \LinTS{} would fail must violate that sufficient condition which gives us intuition on how to construct counter-examples.
-We also note that, this result is for the slightly more general version of \LinTS{} where the posterior distribution is inflated by a positive parameter $\Inflation$ (\cref{alg:proper-ts}). \begin{thm} If \cref{alg:proper-ts} satisfies,
+Therefore, a counter-example in which \LinTS{} would fail must violate that sufficient condition which gives us intuition on how to construct counter-examples.
+We also note that, this result is for the slightly more general version of \LinTS{} where the posterior distribution is inflated by a positive parameter $\Inflation$ (\cref{alg:proper-ts}).
+We will prove a more general version of this theorem in \cref{sec:improved-ts-proofs}. \begin{thm} If \cref{alg:proper-ts} satisfies